aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/Configure-Kubernetes-Role-Access/index.en.md

 arn:aws:iam::xxxxxxxxxx:role/k8sInteg           integ-user
 ```

-Here we have created:
+Here is what we have created so far:

--   a RBAC role for K8sAdmin, that we map to admin user and give access to *system:masters* kubernetes Groups (so that it has Full Admin rights)
+-   a RBAC role for K8sAdmin, that we map to admin user and give access to **system\:masters** kubernetes Groups so that it has Full Admin rights on the cluster.
+::alert[This is only for example purpose.
+It is highly recommended not to add any Kubernetes user to **system\:masters** group unless it is necessary]{header="Note"}
 -   a RBAC role for k8sDev that we map on dev-user in development namespace
 -   a RBAC role for k8sInteg that we map on integ-user in integration namespace